manish-chet/Data-Engineering-Works/docs/hadoop/HadoopArchitecture.md

 HDFS (Hadoop Distributed File System) is a distributed file system.
 It is designed using a master/slave architecture.

-### Hadoop Cluster Setup
 A Hadoop cluster consists of multiple computers networked together.

-Racks: A rack is a physical enclosure where multiple computers are fixed.Each rack typically has its individual power supply and a dedicated network switch.
+- Racks: A rack is a physical enclosure where multiple computers are fixed.Each rack typically has its individual power supply and a dedicated network switch.
 The importance of racks lies in the possibility of an entire rack failing if its switch or power supply goes out of network, affecting all computers within it.
 Multiple racks are connected, with their switches linked to a core switch, forming the Hadoop cluster.

 ### Master/Slave Architecture: NameNode and DataNode

 In HDFS, there is one master and multiple slaves.

-1. NameNode (Master Node):
+- NameNode (Master Node):
 The Hadoop master is called the NameNode.
 It is called NameNode because it stores and manages the names of directories and files within the HDFS namespace.

     Responsibilities:

-    Manages the file system namespace.
-Regulates access to files by clients (e.g., checking access permissions, user quotas).
-Maintains an image of the entire HDFS namespace in memory, known as in-memory FS image (File System Image).
+     1. Manages the file system namespace.
+     2. Regulates access to files by clients (e.g., checking access permissions, user quotas).
+     3. Maintains an image of the entire HDFS namespace in memory, known as in-memory FS image (File System Image).
 This allows it to perform checks quickly.
-Does not store actual file data.
-Assigns DataNodes for block storage based on free disk space information from DataNodes.
-Maintains the mapping of blocks to files, their order, and all other metadata.
+     4. Does not store actual file data.
+     5. Assigns DataNodes for block storage based on free disk space information from DataNodes.
+     6. Maintains the mapping of blocks to files, their order, and all other metadata.

-2. DataNode (Slave Node):
+- DataNode (Slave Node):
 The Hadoop slaves are called DataNodes.
 They are called DataNodes because they store and manage the actual data of the files.

     Responsibilities:

-    Stores file data in the form of blocks.
-Periodically sends a heartbeat to the NameNode to signal that it is alive.
+     1. Stores file data in the form of blocks.
+     2. Periodically sends a heartbeat to the NameNode to signal that it is alive.
 This heartbeat also includes resource capacity information that helps the NameNode in making decisions.
-Sends a block report to the NameNode, which is health information about all the blocks maintained by that DataNode.
+     3. Sends a block report to the NameNode, which is health information about all the blocks maintained by that DataNode.

 ### Key terminologies and Components of HDFS